softvar/enhanced-github/README.md

-See graphql_express_server tags to see which versions are compatible.
+See service tags to see which versions are compatible.

+Please make sure you're signed into Github when using this extension for the time being.
+Working on it so you don't have to.

 ## extension install